SSoelvsten/cal/docs/index.md

 This project was developed in the late 90's at
 [EECS at UC Berkeley](https://eecs.berkeley.edu/).
-In 2022, the [Logic and Semantics](https://logsem.github.io/) group at [Aarhus University](https://cs.au.dk) have brought this project back from the grave by upgrading it to be
+In 2022, the [Logic and Semantics](https://logsem.github.io/) group at [Aarhus University](https://cs.au.dk) have brought this project back from the grave and upgraded it to be built with CMake and by adding a clean C++ API.

 **Current Maintainer:** [Steffan Sølvsten](mailto:soelvsten@cs.au.dk)